Posted on 28 September 2014 | No responses

 Saturday August 30th

-Below are five points that campaigning organisations and individuals should be using in all discussions and correspondence with their political representatives.
-This is UK-specific as DFID wants to play the leading role in co-ordinating the reconstruction of Gaza.
+Below are five points that campaigning organisations and individuals should be using in all discussions and correspondence with their political representatives in support of the Palestinian people.
+This is written as UK-specific because the UK government, through DFID, will likely play a leading role in co-ordinating Western-backed operations for the reconstruction of Gaza.
 The five point action plan relies on international law and the UK’s responsibility as a signatory of the IV Geneva Convention.

-- Government funding of overseas projects must be transparent, meaning UK taxpayers have the right to know what the UK funds in Palestine.
-And part of the fulfillment of that right, is the obligation of the UK government to make public the complete list of all UK-funded projects destroyed and/or damaged and/or setback and/or delayed by Israel’s war on Gaza.
+UK taxpayers have the right to know what the UK funds in Palestine Government funding of overseas projects must be transparent.
+Part of the fulfillment of that right, is the obligation of the UK government to make public the complete list of all UK-funded projects destroyed and/or damaged and/or setback and/or delayed by Israel’s war on Gaza.
 This should also apply to the West Bank and East Jerusalem demolitions.
 This includes DFID funding of INGO’s who partner with local NGO’s, not just direct DFID funding.

 Posted on 28 August 2014 | 2 responses